syncfusion-content/javascript-docs/js/Listbox/Concepts-and-Features/Cascading-Support.md

 {% endhighlight %}

-Configure the styles as follows.
+Configures the styles as follows.